org-trello/org-trello/README.md

 M-x org-trello/install-board-and-lists-ids
 ```

-A simpler way would be to...
+A simpler way could be to create a board from scratch (if you can).

 ### Create a board